Lost River Delta (Tokyo DisneySea)

 Lost River Delta is a "port-of-call" (themed land) at Tokyo DisneySea in the Tokyo Disney Resort.
 It presents an archaeological site in a tropical rainforest of Central America in the 1930s.

 Theme

 Lost River Delta is the farthest "themed land" from the entrance of Tokyo DisneySea.
-The landmark of this area is an ancient Aztec pyramid.
+The landmark of this area is an ancient Mesoamerican pyramid.
 The thrill ride Indiana Jones Adventure: Temple of the Crystal Skull, which is based on Lucasfilm's Indiana Jones film series, operates in the pyramid.